-Unlike most sparkling blue swimming pools, natural swimming pools or ponds (NSPs) are filtered naturally rather than by chemicals.
-Another pool called a regeneration zone is built nearby, which is where the water enters and is cleaned by either a gravel filter or a constructed wetlands made of plants that clean the water.
+Unlike most sparkling blue swimming pools, natural swimming pools or ponds (NSPs) are filtered organically rather than by chemicals.
+Another pool called a regeneration zone is built nearby, which is where the water enters either a gravel filter or a constructed wetlands made of plants that clean the water.
 This resembles the process by which aquatic plants clean ponds in nature and results in a pool no less clean than one with chemically filtered water.
 The natural pool and its regeneration zone actually build a small ecosystem that changes over time, and animals or insects often are attracted to the zone (but not the pool, thankfully—it doesn’t contain the environment they’re looking for).

 These organic ponds are gaining popularity across the U.S., but there are some pros and cons that you should carefully consider before deciding to install a natural rather than a conventional pool:

 - Natural pools are very adaptable.
 Though their description conjures up an image of a brown pond with mud at the bottom, most are actually filled with concrete and if you wish to make your natural pool look almost precisely like a traditional pool, you can—the gravel filter can be placed underground and hidden.
 Or you can go the other direction and design a pool that looks just like the type of pond or pool you might find in the woods, complete with rocks and boulders.
 Generally, these are more flexible in design than a traditional pool.

-- They work fine in all ranges of climates—during the cold winter months, they’ll freeze over just like a pond in the wild would.
+- They work fine in all ranges of climates—during the cold winter months, they’ll freeze over just like a pond in the wild.

 - Natural pools also have the advantage of being green or environmental—the chemicals required for traditional pools, on the other hand, can damage the environment.